timbeaudet/knowledge_base/faq/today.md

 - Jump into the todo list and smash out as many of those as possible.
 - Look into the snowman collection feature.

+### Getting the Beta

+If you have the original Eggcelerate! and  stream/record video of yourself playing the winter eggspansion Tim Wants You! and will give beta access soon, let him know.

 **Coming Soon**

 - 2022-02-19: 24 Hour Stream???
 (Only if it happens)